 LilyPad is a wearable technology developed by Leah Buechley and cooperatively designed by Leah and SparkFun.
 Each LilyPad was creatively designed to have large connecting pads to allow them to be sewn into clothing.
 Various input, output, power, and sensor boards are available.
 They’re even washable!

 Note: A portion of this sale is given back to Dr. Leah Buechley for continued development and education of e-textiles.

 Note: Due to the requirements of shipping the batteries in this kit, orders may take longer to process and therefore do not qualify for same-day shipping.
+Additionally, these batteries can not be shipped via Ground or Economy methods to Alaska or Hawaii.
 Sorry for any inconvenience this may cause.

 While the LilyPad Design Kit is a great introduction to circuits and working with LilyPad e-textiles, the projects could be a bit more practical or useful.
 It’s always fun to make something you’ll be able to use later (a light up pin? an embroidery? a t-shirt design?) rather than just laying it all out in felt for no reason other than to learn.
 The instructions are simple and clear.
 You just have to get creative with how you implement the exercises if you want your end product to be useful.